ctrlplusb/easy-peasy/website/docs/docs/api/selector.md

     (state, storeState) => state.foo
     ```

-    It is best to keep your state resolveds as simple as possible.
-Keep the
+    It is best to keep your state resolvers as simple as possible.
+They should only isolate the state that will be used in the deriving process.
-    heavy lifting  / deriving to the selector function.

-  - `selector` (Function, required)
+  - `selector` (Function, *required*)

-    The selector function responsible for resolving the derived state.
-It is
-    provided the following arguments:
+    The selector implementation that consumes the resolved state and produces the derived state.
+It is provided the following arguments:

-    - `resolvedState` (Array, required)
+    - `resolvedState` (Array)

-      These are the results of the state resolved by your `stateResolvers`.
-Each
-      value matches the idx of the respective state resolver.
+      These are the results of the state resolved by your `stateResolvers` array.
+Each value matches the index of the respective state resolver.

-    - `runtimeArguments` (Array, required)
+    - `runtimeArguments` (Array)

-      If any runtime arguments were provided to your selector, they will be
-      contained within this array.
+      If any runtime arguments were provided to your selector, they will be contained within this array.

-  - `configuration` (Object, not required)
+  - `configuration` (Object, *optional*)

     The configuration for your selector.
-It currently supports the following
+It currently supports the following properties:
-    properties:

-    - `limit` (number, not required, default=1)
+    - `limit` (number, *optional*, default=1)

       The size of the cache for your selector.
-By default only the most recent
-      result of your selector will be cached.
+By default only the most recent result of your selector will be cached.

-      If your selector gets executed with arguments that do not match the previous arguments that it received provided, then it will be rexecuted and the
-      new result will be cached.

-      This configuration value is only useful for selectors that accept runtime
+      This configuration value is only useful for selectors that accept runtime arguments.
-      arguments.
 For example, imagine a `productById` selector.
-You may make
-      multiple calls to this selector across a render cycle of your React
-      application.
-It would be wasteful to have a maximum cache size of 1,
-      especially in cases where you expect to query for multiple products at
-      a time.
-For these cases it is highly recommended to increase the cache
+You may make multiple calls to this selector across a render cycle of your React application.
+It would be wasteful to have a maximum cache size of 1, especially in cases where you expect to query for multiple products at a time.
+For these cases it is highly recommended to increase the cache limit.
-      limit.
 For example you could choose to increase the cache limit to 100, in
-      which case the 100 most recent unique argument calls to `productById` would
+      which case the 100 most recent unique argument calls to `productById` would be cached.
-      be cached.

-## Examples
+## Simple Example

-### Integrated example

 ```javascript
 import { selector } from 'easy-peasy';